jujoco/twitch-multitask-task-list-overlay/README.md

 -   **false**: turn OFF test mode.
 -   **true**: turn ON test mode.

-Use this to test the bot without affecting the real task list and visually see the style changes you make.
-When test mode is OFF, the bot will work as normal and remove any test tasks.
+Use this to test the TaskList without affecting the real task list and visually see the style changes you make.
+When test mode is OFF, the TaskList will work as normal and remove any test tasks.

 ### Styles Settings

-The following settings are for styling the TaskBot.
+The following settings are for styling the TaskList.
 Default values are provided below.
 If at any point you want to reset the styles to the default values you can find the default values below next to each style name.

 **Font Family** - selection available @ https://fonts.google.com